AndresICM/16S-rRNA-Metabarcoding-analysis/README.md

 Group_6 LF3T07-R1.fastq LF3T07-R2.fastq
 Group_7 LF3T11-R1.fastq LF3T11-R2.fastq
 ```
-So, Mothur created a file with the eight samples and the raw read associated to each.
+So, Mothur created a file with the eight samples and the raw read associated with each.
 Then, if you just press 'q', you'll quit the less command.
 Now we can use that file to assemble the reads.

 ```